-What does bridal veil look like?
+What do they look like?

 Bridal veil is a long-lived, summer-dormant plant.
 The green leaves are fine, feathery, scrambling and can be described as fern-like.
 Bridal veil is a weak climber and tends to cover the ground rather than climb up onto plants.